kartik-v/bootstrap-star-rating/README.md

 bootstrap-star-rating
 =====================

-> NOTE: Version 3.0.0 has been released.
+> NOTE: Version 3.1.0 has been released.
 Refer [change log](https://github.com/kartik-v/bootstrap-star-rating/blob/master/CHANGE.md) for details.
+With version 3.1.0, the plugin now has support for touch enabled devices.
+Thus the plugin displays state changes to rating stars & captions on touch slide and drag.
-With version 3.0.0, the plugin now supports mouse hover functionality and displays state changes to rating stars & captions on hover.
+With version 3.0.0, the plugin also supports mouse hover functionality and displays state changes to rating stars & captions on hover.

 A simple yet powerful JQuery star rating plugin for Bootstrap which supports advanced features like fractional star fill and RTL input support.
 Developed with a focus on utlizing pure CSS-3 styling to render the control.
 The plugin uses Bootstrap markup and styling by default, but it